Stress management program available virtually to ag community

-In response to this additional stress, Iowa State University Extension and Outreach, in collaboration with COVID Recovery Iowa, will offer 10 online “Stress on the Farm: Strategies That Help” programs beginning Friday, Aug.
+In response to this additional stress, Iowa State University Extension and Outreach, in collaboration with COVID Recovery Iowa, offers 10 online “Stress on the Farm: Strategies That Help” programs that kicked off Aug.
 28, said David Brown, behavioral health specialist with Iowa State University Extension and Outreach.

 “While our agricultural community has been impacted by COVID-19, many have now experienced extreme losses of their crops, buildings, storage and other hardships that came with the storm.
 This is all additional stress that is impacting our agricultural community and it’s important we’re all aware of the signs of stress for ourselves and so that we can be of help to our neighbors,” Brown said.